jspm/jspm/cli/docs.md

 Builds a package and its dependencies using the JSPM import map and dependency resolution.
 Uses RollupJS under the hood to create optimized bundles.

-By default the package entry points as defined in the package.json "exports" field are built.
+The package entry points as defined in the package.json "exports" field are built, with the entire package copied into the output directory.
+As such, it is a whole-package transformation.
+Includes and ignores can be specified using the package.json "files" and "ignore" fields, optionally using the JSPM overrides for these via the "jspm" property in the package.json.

 ### Options